Advent is one of the major seasons celebrated by most Christian churches in the Western tradition.

 While we view Advent as a joyous occasion, it is intended to be a season of preparation much like Lent.
-Christians need to be in prayer, repentance, and fasting during this season.
-Advent is not as strict as Lent but it is meant to be a period of self-preparation.
+The church needs to be in prayer, penance, and fasting during this season.
+Advent is not as strict as Lent, but it is meant to be a period of self-preparation.
 Christmas, Advent, Lent, and Easter are all tied up in their message.

 Advent and Christianity

-On one hand, they also believe in Jesus’ return at the end of days.
+On one hand, they also believe in Jesus’ return at the end of the day.
 They believe Jesus will return to set things right in the world, erasing death and suffering.
-This concept is what they call the “Second Coming“.
-During this Advent season, it is best that we set aside a time of quietness and austerity.
-Advent is a reminder for Christians to be encouraged and wait for the “Second Coming”.
+This concept is what they call the “Second Coming”.
+During this season, it is best that we set aside a time of quietness and austerity.
+Advent is a reminder for the church to be encouraged and wait for the “Second Coming.”

 Symbols of Advent

-This holiday season has its own unique symbols and traditions.
-These symbols will serve as a reminder to focus our eyes on the coming of Jesus Christ.
+This holiday season, celebrated in December, has its unique symbols and traditions.
+These symbols will serve as a reminder to focus our eyes on the coming of the Lord.
 Traditions associated with Advent include keeping an Advent Calendar and lighting the candles among others.
 It can also include setting up a Christmas tree with a Christmas light sometimes even before December starts with all of these reminding us of the coming of Christ in our lives.

-Advent calendars customarily begin on December 1 and count down the days until December 25.
+Advent calendars typically begin on December 1 and count down the days until December 25.
 There are many forms of calendars used by many countries.
 In the 1900s, the paper calendar was first popular in Germany.
 German printer called Gerhard Lang was the most famous and popular early maker of printed Advent calendars.
 The first calendar with ‘doors’ was made in the 1920s.
-These included a devotional picture or Bible verse hidden behind each door.
+You can see a devotional picture or Bible verse hidden behind each door.